-- Fall 2021 SEED SQUAD volunteers are individuals or small groups who harvest native seed from some of our highest quality natural areas.
+- SEED SQUAD (Fall only) volunteers are individuals or small groups who harvest native seed from some of our highest quality natural areas.
 The collected seed will later be sown and/or propagated and planted to increase plant diversity for wildlife and pollinators.
 This roll usually takes place during the early spring and fall during one-time events.

 - Full for 2022: BLUEBIRD TRAIL STEWARD is an individual or a small group who monitor Bluebird nest boxes, remove non-native bird species, record and report bird fledged, species, etc.